List of content you will read in this article:

 What is IPMI?

-IPMI (i.e. Intelligent Platform Management Interface) is a set of standardized specifications for hardware-based platform management systems that provides management and monitoring capabilities independently of the host's CPU, firmware (BIOS or UEFI) and operating system.
-You can use it to connect to the server over IP, to be exact it is KVM over IP.
+IPMI (i.e., Intelligent Platform Management Interface) is a set of standardized specifications for hardware-based platform management systems that provide management and monitoring capabilities independently of the host's CPU, firmware (BIOS or UEFI), and operating system.
+You can use it to connect to the server over IP, KVM over IP, to be more exact.

-Nowadays, nearly all of the modern servers have this technology built in to the motherboard, however it could also be added as an extra module to the older servers that do not come with it.
+Nowadays, nearly all modern servers have this technology built into the motherboard; however, it could also be added as an extra module to the older servers that do not come with it.

-IPMI can be configured through BIOS or UEFI, however please note that to do so you will need to have an IP and the default username and password.
-When the server is out of the main network, it can be monitored and contolled with the help of IPMI.
-There are multiple methods that can be used to manage a server over IPMI.
-They include web access or special applications such as IPMI VIEW, FREEIPMI and OPEN IPMI.
+IPMI can be configured through BIOS or UEFI.
+However, please note that you will need an IP and the default username and password to do so.
+When the server is out of the main network, it can be monitored and controlled with the help of IPMI.
+Multiple methods can be used to manage a server over IPMI.
+They include web access or special applications such as IPMI VIEW, FREEIPMI, and OPEN IPMI.

-So far there have been three official releases of IPMI: 1, 1.5 and 2.
-There were many significant improvements done across the new releases, however this is how they could be best summarized:
+Here are the different versions of IPMI available and what each one adds to the previous version.
+So far, there have been three official releases of IPMI: 1, 1.5, and 2.
+There were many significant improvements done across the new releases.
+However, this is how they could be best summarized: